dapplets/dapplet-modules/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+This repository is built as a mono-repository.
+Lerna is used to assemble packages inside.

 ### Solution Structure

 ```